Splendor-Protocol/splendor-blockchain-v4-testnet/Core-Blockchain/readme.md

 * On your server, start the node that you just installed **([See Usage/Example](#usageexamples))**
 * Once the node is started and confirmation is seen on your terminal, open the interactive console by attaching tmux session **([See Usage/Example](#usageexamples))**
 * Once inside the interactive console, you'll see "IMPORTED TRANSACTION OBJECTS" and "age=<some period like 6d5hr or 5mon 3weeks>".
 You need to wait until the "unauthorized validator" warning starts to pop up on the console.
-* Once "unauthorized validators" warning shows up, go to https://splendor-rpc.org/ and click "Become a validator".
+* Once "unauthorized validators" warning shows up, go to https://dashboard.splendor.org/ and click "Become a Guardian".
 Fill in your validator name (moniker) and fee address field with the validator wallet address that you imported into your metamask.
 Proceed further
 * Once the last step is done, you'll see a "🔨 mined potential block" message on the interactive console.
 You'll also see your validator wallet as a validator on the staking page and on explorer.
 You should also detach from the console after the whole process is done **([See Usage/Example](#usageexamples))**
 ## Installation